osmfoundation/RelayBot/README.md

+(This fork has been butchered for use as a gateway between an IRC channel and the Slack IRC interface.
+Channel names have been hardcoded because the butcher had only basic Python foo.
+Do not use as-is.)

 # RelayBot

 A two-way IRC bridge bot for bridging multiple arbitrary IRC channels.
 It is written in Python and uses [Twisted](http://twistedmatrix.com/trac/).
 It is based off of [relaybot](http://code.google.com/p/relaybot/), and aims to be less complicated by doing less.